cjus/node-neo4j-presentation/presentation/teleprompt.md

 That link also has a [property] called `since`.

-We could write a [query] ^ that includes the relationship _by_ using square brackets.
+We could write a [query] ^ that includes the relationship :by: using square brackets.

 Notice that we assign the variable `r` to the relationship link. ^

 We also use the [label] `Knows` to specify the type of link we're interested in.

-The label [could have] been something else such as _worked_with_ or hired_by.
+The label [could have] been something else such as :worked_with: or :hired_by:.

-Let's say that [Alex] is planning a party and would like to invite his closest _acquaintances_.
+Let's say that [Alex] is planning a party and would like to invite his closest :acquaintances:.

-Here we omit ^ the query fragment for the [Person's name property] ^ so we match any person _that_ Alex directly knows.
+Here we omit ^ the query fragment for the [Person's name property] ^ so we match any person :that: Alex directly knows.

 Now let's say that Alex ^ is at a bar and is feeling pretty good.